VinnyHubs/CleanDataPy/README.md

 I followed a step-by-step approach to clean the dataset:

-Data Loading
+1. Data Loading

-Imported the dataset using Pandas.
+   -Imported the dataset using Pandas.

-Conducted an initial exploration to understand the structure.
+   -Conducted an initial exploration to understand the structure.

-Handling Missing Values
+2. Handling Missing Values

-Identified missing data.
+   -Identified missing data.

-Applied methods like dropna(), fillna(), and forward/backward fill depending on the context.
+   -Applied methods like dropna(), fillna(), and forward/backward fill depending on the context.

-Removing Duplicates
+3. Removing Duplicates

-Checked for duplicates using df.duplicated().
+   -Checked for duplicates using df.duplicated().

-Removed them with df.drop_duplicates().
+   -Removed them with df.drop_duplicates().

-Outlier Detection & Treatment
+4. Outlier Detection & Treatment

-Identified outliers using statistical methods (IQR, z-score).
+   -Identified outliers using statistical methods (IQR, z-score).

-Treated/remapped values where necessary to reduce noise.
+   -Treated/remapped values where necessary to reduce noise.

-Data Transformation
+5. Data Transformation

-Standardized column formats (date, strings, numeric values).
+   -Standardized column formats (date, strings, numeric values).

-Renamed inconsistent column names for clarity.
+   -Renamed inconsistent column names for clarity.

-Final Dataset
+6. Final Dataset

-Produced a clean, structured dataset ready for analysis, visualization, or feeding into ML models.
+   -Produced a clean, structured dataset ready for analysis, visualization, or feeding into ML models.

 ⚙️ Technologies Used